Group-extensive embeddings into Fra\"iss\'e structures and stationary weak independence relations: Unique extensibility

+\begin{conj} Let $M^<$ be the generic order expansion of a transitive \Fr structure $M$ with free amalgamation in a finite relational language, where $M$ is not an indiscernible set.
+We conjecture that $\Ainf(M^<)$ is uniquely extensible.
+(See \Cref{d: gen order exp} for the definition of the generic order expansion.) \end{conj}

-We believe a straightforward generalisation of the above analogous to \cite[Theorem 8.30]{Bil12} gives unique extensibility of $\Ainf(M)$ for $M$ equal to the generic order expansion of a non-trivial transitive \Fr structure with free amalagamation in a finite relational language -- we omit the details.
-(We do however note that a key element of the generalisation of Bilge involves building infinite structures with trivial automorphism groups -- see \cite[Proposition 8.24]{Bil12}.
-With a linear order available, this is straightforward: one just orders the infinite structure as $\N$.)
+As a potential proof approach, we suggest that it may be possible to combine the idea of the proof of \Cref{p: ordered random graph uniq ext} with the proof of Bilge's result \cite[Theorem 8.30]{Bil12} which gives unique extensibility for non-trivial free amalgamation structures.
+(We note that a step of the proof of \cite[Theorem 8.30]{Bil12} involves building infinite structures with trivial automorphism groups -- see \cite[Proposition 8.24]{Bil12}.
+With a linear order available, this is straightforward: one just orders the infinite structure as $(\N, <)$.)